-This neo-Western is both silly and melancholy, and the Coen Brothers' loopy, episodic film explores every element of this genre, including Manifest Destiny, ballads, fastest guns, and the vast, open plains of the American West.
+At once silly and melancholy, and the Coen Brothers' loopy, episodic film explores every element of the Western, from Manifest Destiny to ballads, guns, and the vast expanse of the American West.
 The Ballad of Buster Scruggs is gritty enough to be enjoyed on its own, but is also perfect for a movie night with your folks.

 2. Okja (2017)

-Before he swept the Oscars with Parasite, Bong Joon Ho made this insanely fast-paced action film about a giant, genetically-modified pig.
-But there’s more to it than the enormous swine — Okja is also about the evils of factory farming, the importance of honesty, and a little girl who is Terminator-level determined to get back her best friend.
+Before he swept the Oscars with Parasite, Bong Joon Ho made this fast-paced film about a giant, genetically-modified pig.
+But there’s more to it than the enormous swine — Okja is also about the evils of factory farming, the importance of honesty, and a little girl who’s Terminator-level determined to get back her best friend.

 3. I Care A Lot (2021)

-With government-designated conservatorships being such a hot-button topic these days, I Care A Lot explores the ways in which these appointments are more-often-than-not exploitative.
-This pitch-black comedy stars Rosamund Pike as Marla, a con artist who scams elderly people with lots of money into handing over their assets for her own profit.
+Conservatorships continue to be a hot-button topic these days, and I Care A Lot offers a bleak take on the more-often-than-not exploitative arrangements.
+This pitch-black comedy stars Rosamund Pike as Marla, a con artist who scams elderly people with lots of money into handing over their assets.
 Sound familiar?

 4. Pan’s Labyrinth (2006)

-Pan’s Labyrinth is both charming and terrifying at the same time, so it’s exciting enough to not fall asleep on the couch with your parents.
-This 2006 film follows Ofelia, a young girl who moves into her new stepfather’s estate with her pregnant mother.
-It’s here that Ofelia discovers she’s the reincarnation of Princess Moanna, whose father rules the underworld.
-Think of the film as a fairytale for anyone but children.
+Pan’s Labyrinth follows Ofelia, a young girl who moves into her new stepfather’s estate with her pregnant mother.
+It’s here that Ofelia is told she’s the reincarnation of Princess Moanna, whose father rules the underworld — and that she’ll have to face a series of strange trials.
+It’s a fairytale... for anyone but children.

 5. Stuart Little (1999)

 Loosely based on the beloved E.B.
-White novel of the same name, Stuart Little is about an orphaned mouse who is adopted by human parents (played by Hugh Laurie and Geena Davis).
+White novel of the same name, Stuart Little centers on an orphaned mouse who’s adopted by human parents (played by Hugh Laurie and Geena Davis).
 Their biological son, George (Jonathan Lipnicki), is less-than-thrilled to see that his new brother is a rodent.
-But like all family films, they grow close before an inevitable (and potentially disastrous) conflict.
-But don’t worry, it all ends happily.
+Naturally, they still manage to grow close — and when they find themselves threatened, the family faces their enemies as a team.